Yonle/snac2/README.md

 # Features

-- lightweight, minimal dependencies
+- Lightweight, minimal dependencies
-- large support of ActivityPub operations, e.g. write public notes, follow users, be followed, reply to the notes of others, admire wonderful content (like or boost), write private messages...
+- Extensive support of ActivityPub operations, e.g. write public notes, follow users, be followed, reply to the notes of others, admire wonderful content (like or boost), write private messages...
 - Easily-accessed MUTE button to silence morons
 - Tested interoperability with similar software
 - No database needed